Flesh for Frankenstein

 If Flesh was a display of the errant Andy Warhol’s energetic personal interests and writer-director Paul Morrissey’s outre sensibilities in multiple positions, the follow-up Blood for Dracula absolutely absconds with Flesh in every way.
 While Flesh is eventually enervated by its own sense of unending foul play, the more cogent Blood never loses sight of its initial energy.
 An enhanced Marxian bent defrays some of the eventually torpor-inducing violence of Flesh, not so much reducing the tenacity of the violence as focusing it into a more politically-charged, socially-affronted burst of toxic polemical.

 Arguably, the relative scrappiness of Blood compared to Flesh ends up a more venial complaint than one might presume, if not an outright positive.
 Lacking a set-in-stone script and left with fewer days to shoot, extraneous material is expunged in favor of a tighter work as sharp as Dracula’s incisors.
-With the filming limited to the leftover time from the production of Flesh (the crew decided to stage an impromptu film when production on Flesh wrapped early), there was less room to overabundantly fill in scene after scene of extraneous or repetitive material.
+With the filming limited to the leftover time from the production of Flesh (the crew decided to stage an impromptu film when production on Flesh wrapped early), there was less room to overabundantly fill in scene after scene of repetitive material.
 Themes were developed on the fly and advantageously expressed with a reticence not applicable to Flesh.
 Whatever the reason, Blood is an altogether more compact work without any of the coagulation of its predecessor; the sanguine flows freely, and we can all be more sanguine as a result.

 Blood’s value is that it realizes just letting the blood flow is a sinecure – anyone can do it, and it pays dividends.
 The blood flowing toward, I don’t know, a crypto-comic exercise in truculent Marxian social dynamics?
 Now that’s much more exciting indeed, even if part of the appeal for a work like Blood is its artlessness.
 Even the introduction displays a clarifying of duplicitous craft.
-A languid shot of Udo Kier vaingloriously watching himself as he applies black tar to his hair to de-age his immortal corpse, the introduction already predisposes the film to external questions of artifice and image-obsession in horror, quantifying the genre’s nerve endings in questions of the human body and the human image.
+A languid shot of Udo Kier vaingloriously watching himself as he applies black tar to his hair to de-age his immortal corpse, the introduction already predisposes the film to external questions of artifice and image-obsession in horror, quantifying the genre’s nerve endings in concerns about the human body and the human image.
 With all horror in some form relying on the disruption, or the perceived disruption, of conceptions of the self, Blood cuts to the chase far more readily than the sometimes maundering Flesh ever did.
 The few moments of commentary on the diligence with which vampires look at themselves in mirrors in hopes of producing an image of themselves – despite, of course, being unable to see anything in the mirror at all – are worth the price of admission alone.

 Following the trend set by the opening, the rest of the film remains vastly more attuned to questions of the choleric aristocracy clinging to fetal notions of status quo and external image.
-The antic angst of the script is clearly more tightly hinged to verifiable questions of prosaic and proletarian politics and providing legitimately contradictory, vocal points of view for characters (especially women).
+The antic angst of the script is clearly more hinged to verifiable questions of prosaic and proletarian politics, providing legitimately contradictory, vocal points of view for characters (especially women).
 The haughty character acting, as supercilious as the actors’ finest Germanic expressions could afford, is calibrated to mocking the ascetic class dynamics inherent to falsely erudite norms of speech and delivery (the dock-working Italian Bwrooklyn-ite line delivery of the chief servant is a delicious slice of absurdist Americana inserted into a film whose sharpest humor derives from how hyperbolic its Europeanization is).
-Certainly, it says something about Blood’s success that its fetishization of rabid, full-bodied, self-reflexive rape imagery, often latent in vampire films but never more blunt than here, is not first or second on the list of the film’s viscous, pointed habits, but tied with many more worthwhile gestures.
+Certainly, it says something about Blood’s success that its fetishization of rabid, full-bodied, self-reflexive rape imagery, often latent in vampire films but never more blunt than here, is not first or second on the list of the film’s vicious, pointed habits, but tied with many more worthwhile gestures.

 It’s possible that fulfilling the shock-the-squares regimen of Flesh paved way for the more politically-radical interests of the crew, but whatever the reason, the vestigial social concerns of Flesh are pushed right to the forefront of this follow-up.
 Both Flesh for Frankenstein and Blood for Dracula utilize screw-loose filmmaking to insert themselves into the august tradition of screwing with the man.
 But if Flesh’s screws are sanded off into blunt neck-bolts, Blood’s screws are laser-focused fangs.
 Plus, you know, Vittorio De Sica and Roman Polanski obviously found something of value in it, so how bad can it be?